Online and Hybrid Teaching

 Hyflex Teaching

 The HyFlex teaching modality consists of simultaneous instruction with both remote and in-person students, and presents unique opportunities and solutions for teachers and students alike.
-Given the high ongoing interest from individual faculty, departments, and from SSU students for flexible modes of instruction, the Center for Teaching and Educational Technology (CTET) is organizing its second HyFlex Teaching pilot group to help us better understand the strengths, needs, and challenges of this teaching modality.
+Given the high ongoing interest from individual faculty, departments, and from SSU students for flexible modes of instruction, the Center for Teaching and Educational Technology (CTET) is facilitating its second HyFlex Teaching in Fall 2023 to help us better understand the strengths, needs, and challenges of this teaching modality.

 Canvas Course Design Foundations (Level 1)